abhaysoni512/Golang/Revision.md

         my_slice := make([]int, 5, 10)

 4. Go rotuines in Go lang :
-    A goroutine is a lightweight thread of execution in the Go programming language.
+    A goroutine is a lightweight thread managed by the Go runtime that allows functions (or methods) to run concurrently with other goroutines, all sharing the same memory address space.
-    Goroutines are managed by the Go runtime, which handles their scheduling and execution.
+    "in the same address space" :-

-    They are created using the go keyword followed by a function call.
+    Unlike operating system threads or processes (which often have separate memory spaces), all goroutines in a Go program share the same memory address space.
-    When a goroutine is created, it runs concurrently with other goroutines in the same program.
+        This means:
-    Goroutines communicate with each other using channels, which provide a way to send and receive data between them safely.
+        They can directly access the same variables (no need for message passing like in processes).
-    Goroutines are designed to be lightweight and efficient, allowing developers to create thousands or even millions of them in a single program without incurring significant overhead.
+        But you must be careful with race conditions → that's why Go gives you channels and sync primitives.

 5. Channels in Go lang :
     Channels are a powerful feature in Go that facilitate communication and synchronization between goroutines.
     They provide a way for goroutines to send and receive values of a specified type.